Mississippi agency ex-leader pleads guilty in welfare fraud

 In state court Thursday, Judge Adrienne Wooten asked Davis to explain why he had allowed the department to squander money for the needy.

-“You were entrusted to do good by those we consider ‘the least of these,’” Wooten said.
+“You were entrusted to do good by those that we consider ‘the least of those,’” Wooten said.
 “This court is very disappointed.”

 The state court charges were mostly tied to welfare money spent on one of Ted DiBiase's sons, Brett DiBiase, who was also a pro wrestler.
 The spending included $160,000 for drug rehabilitation in Malibu, California; a $250,000 salary for a job he was not qualified to do; $48,000 for him to teach Department of Human Services employees how to identify possible drug use by people seeking help from the agency; $8,000 for him to stay at an upscale hotel in New Orleans; and more than $1,000 for first-class airfare for Davis to fly to Malibu to see Brett DiBiase.